Sairyss/system-design-patterns/README.md

 **This repo is work in progress**

-This is a list of topics and resources related to distributed systems, system design, microservices, scalability and performance, etc
+Topics and resources related to distributed systems, system design, microservices, scalability and performance, etc

 **Check out my other repositories**: